yinso/easydbi/README.md

 EasyDBI is a simple database interface for NodeJS.
 The precessor, `DBConnect`, turns out to still be too complex, so this is even more simplified.

-By default EasyDBI comes with Sqlite3.
+EasyDBI used to come with Sqlite3 by default.
+This is now separated into its own module.

 # Installation